 The starting salary for this role is £35,382 per annum, working 36 hours per week.

-To apply and be considered for this position your application will clearly evidence the skills & experience listed below:
+To be shortlisted to interview for this position your application will clearly evidence the following:

 At Surrey, our values and behaviours are just as important as our skills and abilities.
 They shape who we are as an organisation.
 Find out more about the values we follow.

 The job advert closes at 23:59 on 10/06/2022.